nothing but life: a novel forthcoming from Dundurn Press on February 16, 2021

 "NOTHING BUT LIFE offers readers what the news often fails to provide in the wake of a mass shooting — what remains in the aftermath beyond sensationalism and how those affected grieve.
 In following a young boy and his family's journey toward healing after someone they love commits unthinkable violence, this novel sings with sorrow, yes, but also with great empathy and love." ~ Anne Valente, author of The Desert Sky Before Us and Our Hearts Will Burn Us Down

 Capturing perfectly the tender chaos of adolescence, NOTHING BUT LIFE grabs you by the heartstrings and won’t let go.
-Beautifully written, satisfyingly redemptive. ~ Roz Nay, bestselling author of Our Little Secret and Hurry Home (July 2020)
+Beautifully written, satisfyingly redemptive. ~ Roz Nay, bestselling author of Hurry Home and Our Little Secret

 With grateful acknowledgment of granting support from: